FAQ for Students

 The matching-system-assignment based only on given preferences.

 The preferences from the course organizers to the studends are independent from the Matching-System.
 If you not got a place last semester in your favorite-course, you should contact the course-organizers before matching ends.
 He can give you a better ranking for your favorite-course.

 However, some courses are heavily overbooked.
 If students only specify a few preferences, so it can also happen again that the desire course can not be assigned.

 - the course-organizers consider your course of studies in the preferences

 Yes you can.
-Please, contact the International Student Exchange Advisor.
+Please, contact the Exchange Coordinator (Incomings).
 You will receive via email your login-data before the matching starts.